 - The average energy cost in the U.S. right now is $0.133/kWh, but this is projected to take a serious dive in the next couple of years

 How DoNotPay can help you get a tighter grip on your electric bills

 Maintaining the rhythm of paying your monthly electric dues on time can be tiring both mentally and financially.
 Bumps on the road are bound to pop up once in a while, so a little bit of a helping hand goes a long way—on that note, meet DoNotPay.

 Once you sign up for our app, DoNotPay can be used as a personal financial assistant.
 No matter what kind of help with electric bills you need, our app has your back!

 Here's a quick overview of how DoNotPay can be used to organize your electric bills:

-- Log in to DoNotPay either through your web browser or an iOS device
+- Log in to DoNotPay either through your

 - Scroll down and click on Corona Relief